graphitemaster/neothyne/docs/COLORGRADING.md

 It's generally advised that when working with Hue and Saturation not to use the Lightness option to adjust exposure, it may look like it does a nice job, but it doesn't.
-If you, for example, dark a scene using lightness, you'll begin to lose any areas defined as White.
+If you, for example, darken a scene using lightness, you'll begin to lose any areas defined as White.